 CAPE YORK PENINSULA

 Cape York is impressively vast, extending from Cooktown to the northern tip of Australia, and offshore, the Torres Strait Islands sit like jewels in the aqua-coloured sea.
 This region is considered one of the country’s best birding locations – home to extraordinary birds like the Palm Cockatoo, Red-bellied Pitta, Yellow-billed Kingfisher, Eclectus Parrot, Golden-shouldered Parrot and Red Goshawk.
 Take a 4WD trip or join an organised birding tour to explore this remote region.

 ARID | SAVANNAH | WOODLANDS | COAST

 Discover where the Outback meets the sea.
-Stretching from the Atherton Tablelands right across the Gulf of Carpentaria, Gulf Country is dotted with geological wonders, historic mining towns and legendary fishing spots.
+Stretching from the Atherton Tablelands right across the Gulf of Carpentaria, Gulf Plains is dotted with geological wonders, historic mining towns and legendary fishing spots.
 Don’t forget your binoculars – it’s a birdwatcher’s paradise too.
 The Gulf Plains are an internationally recognised Key Biodiversity Area for migratory waders.
 The region's extensive wetlands are a crucial breeding area for Brolgas and Sarus Cranes, amongst other waterbird species, and there are mangrove specialists such as White-breasted Whistler and Yellow White-eye, that are found nowhere else in Queensland.